LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This is a silly example, but it's to show that deep breaks are problematic.
 From what I read though, a single break per loop is acceptable in certain circumstances, but continue is not allowed.
-Continue is more so banned since it is a little unecessary in that the next iteration will continue if it reaches the bottom of the loop anyway.
+Continue is more so banned since it is a little unnecessary in that the next iteration will continue if it reaches the bottom of the loop anyway.
 In some cases it is more problematic since continue is skipping everything below it like in the example above where it skips printing 6.
 Break on the other hand does have a use where some condition can terminate the loop early, but a loop should only have one early exit point.
 It can be used sparingly in the right circumstances such as finding a specific value in an array, or calling a function in a standard loop that can return an error.